Pandaqi/Pandaqi-Studio/pandaqi-studio/content/starry-skylines/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Starry Skylines"
-headerTitle: "Build your new city in space, together"
 blurb: "You are all simultaneously building a city in space.
 On the same planet.
 And no, this is not a cooperative game."
-blurbShort: "A [One Paper Game](/boardgames#one-paper-games) for 1--9 players about simultaneously building a city in space."
+# blurb: "A [One Paper Game](/boardgames#one-paper-games) for 1--9 players about simultaneously building a city in space."

-noThumb: true
-customHeight: "small-medium"

-color: "black"

 date: 2020-08-22

 difficulty: "no-brainer"
 genres: ["family"]
-categories: ["boardgame", "one-paper-game", "hybrid-game"]
+categories: ["board-game", "one-paper-game", "hybrid-game"]
 tags: ["area-control", "numbers", "point-salad", "logic", "variable-setup", "construction", "synergies", "events", "modular"]
 themes: ["space", "top-down"]